 To show you how easy it is to recover an entire group of VMs using Zerto’s journal history feature, Expedient Solutions Architect, Jason Charlton, walks through the process in this short demo video:

 Expedient’s Push Button DR solution is powered by Zerto’s virtual replication technology.
-Positioned in Gartner’s Magic Quadrant for DRaaS in both 2017 & 2018, Push Button DR enables rapid, total failover between disparate locations without IP or DNS changes.
+Positioned in Gartner’s Magic Quadrant for DRaaS in 2017, 2018, and 2019, Push Button DR enables rapid, total failover between disparate locations without IP or DNS changes.

 As Chief Innovation Officer, John White is the lead executive at Expedient responsible for the company’s product and technology vision.
 In addition to leading Expedient’s product strategy function, John also serves as the lead technology evangelist for the company, works closely with the sales team on closing complex/high brand deals, and acts as Expedient’s primary interface with existing technology partners.
 Follow him on Twitter.